-In this tutorial, learn how to use Acrobat 9 to produce predictable output when you convert Word to PDF (sometimes called PDF convert, convert to PDF or create PDF).
+In this tutorial, learn how to use Acrobat 9 to produce predictable output when you convert Word to PDF.

 Microsoft Word serves as the source program for more PDF files than any other software.
 In general, problems with PDF creation from Word stem from these sources:

 Although it seems simple to click the button, the PDFMaker macro is a complex structure, and is interconnected in your system in various ways.
 In Microsoft Word (Windows), for example, you'll find the Adobe Acrobat menu, configuration settings and toolbar, depending on the version of Word you're using.
 Whether you're working from Word, generating a file via Distiller or converting a file to PDF from within Acrobat 9, the same set of .joboptions files are used.
 The .joboptions files contain the conversion details and settings such as fonts, images and so on.

 In individual programs, like Word, the PDFMaker uses those same settings files along with offering program-specific choices.
 Let's look at some of the Word PDFMaker choices that can trip you up on the Settings and Bookmarks tabs.
 In Word 2007, click Preferences on the Acrobat ribbon; in Word 2003, choose Adobe PDF > Change Conversion Settings to open the Acrobat PDFMaker dialog box.